 Joan Walker Memorial Scholarship was established in memory of a respected educator at Smith-Cotton High School.
 The scholarship is restricted to students pursuing a secondary education degree with emphasis in English and intent on becoming a high school English teacher.

 Whittier High School Patty Abney Scholarship.
 The scholarship’s name honors the extraordinary efforts of volunteer Patty Abney in meeting the physical needs of students at Whittier Alternative High School.
-The application for this scholarship is available at Whittier High School in the spring and the awards are announced at Whittier High School graduation.
+The application for this scholarship is available at Whittier High School in the spring and the awards are announced at the school’s graduation ceremony.
 Recipients can use the scholarship according to their own needs as they take the next step in life.